 There might be times when your baby needs a foot covering, but socks aren’t quite enough.
 If you’re looking for something more substantial that doesn’t add weight or restrict movement in any way, why not try our pram shoes?

 While socks can help to keep a baby's feet warm when sleeping, a correctly fitting babygrow or ‘socked onesie’ would be preferable to socks so that no items of clothing can come loose.
-Ultimately, the decision to put socks on a baby should be based on the specific situation, surrounding environment and the baby's individual needs.
+Ultimately, the decision to put socks on a baby should be based on the specific situation, surrounding environment and your baby's individual needs.

 For newborns, it's usually best to choose socks that are labelled as newborn or 0-3 months.
 These socks are typically designed to fit babies with a foot length of 8.5 - 10cm.
 It's important to choose socks that aren't too tight or too loose, as we’ve mentioned.
-Look for socks that have some stretch to them and a comfortable elastic band that won't leave marks on your baby's skin.
+Look for socks that have some stretch to them and feature a comfortable elastic band that won't leave marks on your baby's skin.

 As with children, not all babies of the same age will have the same size feet.
 Some sock manufacturers list sizing charts to help you get the best size for your baby – these are often in centimetres or millimetres.
 The best way to measure their feet would be to use a fabric tape measure.
 Measure the length of their foot from the back of the heel to the tip of the longest toe.
 If you don’t have a fabric tape measure to hand, you can use a piece of string to measure their feet and then line this to a ruler.